The surprising difference between porcelain and ceramic tile

-The fact is, porcelain and ceramic tiles are not different kinds of tile!
-More plainly, porcelain is just a type of ceramic tile with a much more refined body and is dry pressed.
-They’re both made from a combination of water, clays, polymers, and fine powders such as sand.
+The fact is, porcelain and ceramic tiles are not different kinds of tile.
+More plainly, porcelain is just a form of ceramic tile.
+They’re both made from clay, water and additives.

-Both ceramic and porcelain tile are manufactured in the same way – fired in a kiln to remove water and harden the clay, but Porcelain is fired under higher heat for longer periods of time while under pressure.
+Both ceramic and porcelain tile are manufactured the same way – they’re both fired in a kiln heated to between 2,000 and 2,500 degrees Fahrenheit to remove water and harden the clay.

 Despite efforts to enact international standards for porcelain and ceramic tile definitions, use of the word “porcelain” is left to the discrepancy of the tile manufacturer.

-1. Look for the color, pattern and price point you like; don’t get caught up checking the ceramic vs. porcelain designation for every tile in your search
+1. Find the color, pattern and price point you like; don’t worry about ceramic vs. porcelain designation

-2. Once you’ve found a tile, evaluate its usefulness for your application by reading the box
+2. Evaluate the tile’s usefulness for your application by reading the box

 4. Remember the tile’s rating only determines its best application; it’s not necessarily a measure of good or bad tile

 Our best advice for choosing between porcelain and ceramic tile is to ignore the distinction.
-Focus on size, pattern, color, price, and rating consistent with use.
+Instead, focus on size, pattern, color, price and rating consistent with use.
 You can depend on TriFection’s design and selections team to help you choose the best tile to fit your specific needs and avoid unwanted surprises.

 Over 30 YEARS Of